By Joy Upchurch, Programme Director

 It’s easy to sometimes assume that alumni networks are a ‘nice-to-have’ for schools – especially with the sector under pressure in so many ways.

-However, with ten years’ experience helping nurture thriving networks across the country, we know that the support Future First offers schools helps them meet a range of priorities, in particular the Gatsby benchmarks.
+However, with ten years’ experience helping nurture thriving networks across the country, we know that the support Future First offers schools helps them meet a range of priorities, in particular the Gatsby benchmarks and the Baker Clause.

 When it comes to ‘linking curriculum learning to careers’, there are few better ways to achieve this objective than bringing a former student back to the classroom to talk about the relevance of their studies to the working world.
 Often this won’t be an obvious link, for example, we recently facilitated a former student of Stowmarket High School who owned a carpet shop to return and work with Year 8 Maths students to calculate carpet price by area and complete order forms.